-O Registered Shareholders must (i) notify the Company by 12:00 p.m.
-Central European Summer Time on June 12, 2023 of their intention to attend the 2023 Annual Meeting by submitting their name and the number of registered shares held by them through the Company's email address at investors@uniQure.com and (ii) bring a form of personal picture identification to the 2023 Annual Meeting; and

-O Holders of shares held in street name ("Beneficial Holders") must have their financial intermediary, agent or broker with whom the shares are on deposit issue a proxy to them that confirms they are authorized to take part in and vote at the 2023 Annual Meeting.
-These Beneficial Holders must (i) notify the Company of their intention to attend the 2023 Annual Meeting by submitting their name and the number of shares beneficially owned by them through the Company's email address at investors@uniQure.com no later than 12:00 p.m.
-Central European Time on June 12, 2023, (ii) bring an account statement or a letter from the record holder indicating that the Beneficial Holder owned the shares as of the record date to the 2023 Annual Meeting, (iii) bring the proxy issued to them by their financial intermediary to the 2023 Annual Meeting and (iv) bring a form of personal picture identification to the 2023 Annual Meeting.
+- Registered Shareholders must (i) notify the Company by 12:00 p.m.
+Central European Summer Time on June 17, 2024 of their intention to attend the 2024 Annual Meeting by submitting their name and the number of registered shares held by them through the Company's email address at investors@uniQure.com and (ii) bring a form of personal picture identification to the 2024 Annual Meeting; and - O Holders of shares held in street name ("Beneficial Holders") must have their financial intermediary, agent or broker with whom the shares are on deposit issue a proxy to them that confirms they are authorized to take part in and vote at the 2024 Annual Meeting.
+These Beneficial Holders must (i) notify the Company of their intention to attend the 2024 Annual Meeting by submitting their name and the number of shares beneficially owned by them through the Company's email address at investors@uniQure.com no later than 12:00 p.m.
+Central European Time on June 17, 2024, (ii) bring an account statement or a letter from the record holder indicating that the Beneficial Holder owned the shares as of the record date to the 2024 Annual Meeting, (iii) bring the proxy issued to them by their financial intermediary to the 2024 Annual Meeting and (iv) bring a form of personal picture identification to the 2024 Annual Meeting.

-A proxy statement more fully describing the matters to be considered at the 2023 Annual Meeting (the "Proxy Statement") is attached to this Notice.
-Copies of our Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report on Form 10-K"), including our financial statements and notes thereto, as filed with the U.S. Securities and Exchange Commission, accompany this Notice, but are not deemed to be part of the Proxy Statement.
+A proxy statement more fully describing the matters to be considered at the 2024 Annual Meeting (the "Proxy Statement") is attached to this Notice.
+Copies of our Annual Report on Form 10-K (the "Annual Report"), including our financial statements and notes thereto, as filed with the U.S. Securities and Exchange Commission, accompany this Notice but are not deemed to be part of the Proxy Statement.